Nomads RFC: History

 They were founder members of the then Courage Leagues in 1989, forming part of the Hampshire league set up.

 They were the first club in Hampshire to form and run a Women's team, though this team disbanded at the end of the 1999–2000 season.

 They have run three sides for Men in the past (including a veterans team) but are reduced to two now as there seems to be a general reduction in the numbers of people playing Rugby.

-Kevin Darnley of Portsmouth started with Nomads, as did Douggie Setchell of Gosport, Robbie Allsopp, Tony Armstrong of Havant and most recently John Brothers of Trojans.
+Kevin Darnley of Portsmouth started with Nomads, as did Douggie Setchell of Gosport, Robbie Allsopp, Tony Armstrong of Havant, and most recently John Brothers of Trojans.

 The side was (in 2011–2012) in Hampshire Division One, led by skipper Chris Groves.

 Club Motto

-Relinque numquam mulsum adiacentem, which, very roughly translates to "never leave your beer loafing".. fair warning!
+Relinque numquam mulsum adiacentem, which, very roughly, translates to "never leave your beer loafing".